 MYTH #3: SHILAJIT CURES FEMALE INFERTILITY

-Many studies indicate that Shilajit will improve sperm count and fertility in males.
+Many studies indicate that Shilajit may improve sperm count and fertility in males.
 In the case of females however, it is not guaranteed that it will cure infertility and most of the research thus far has only been carried out on animals.

-In a study concerning rabbits, it was proven that Shilajit improves progesterone levels, but did not have a significant effect on other fertility parameters43.
+In a study concerning rabbits, it was proven that Shilajit improves progesterone levels, but did not have a significant effect on other fertility parameters.
 This is likely to be the reason for how it induced a higher rate of menstruation in the above study.

 When put in combination with Vitamin E and Selenium however, the same rabbits had multiple more viable egg cells (with more corpus luteum) and increased sites of implantation in the uterus.
 During pregnancy, this combination with Shilajit also increased the size of the developing babies, the amount of placenta fluid, as well as reduced the amount of babies that died at birth.

 It would seem that Shilajit may help improve female fertility in terms of hormonal balance for regulating ovulation or as a means to enhance the effects of other fertility-boosting supplements.
-More research needs to be carried out to assess if it can treat female infertility.
+More research needs to be carried out to assess if it can actually treat female infertility.

 MYTH #4: THE MORE FULVIC ACID THE BETTER